 Good jobs, good health, safe shelter, vibrant cultures and strong communities.

 - Equity and accessibility

 In August of 2003 the City of Toronto contracted with Dixon Hall to offer resource and support services to the OOTC host sites.
 After three years of successful service delivery Dixon Hall and the Out of the Cold Host Sites continue to work collectively to address the Out of the Cold Guests.
 Funded by Hostel and Support Services of the City of Toronto, Dixon Hall remains committed to providing the highest quality support services to the Out of the Cold Host Sites.

 Dixon Hall Resource and Support Services for OOTC Program Office

 Dixon Hall Resource and Support Services for OOTC Site Services

 - One program manager who oversees the resource and support services, with the support of 2 Assistant Managers

 - Central phone and fax numbers are available for host site volunteers, staff and guests to make inquiries, referrals or donations.

-- An interactive website was developed to help spread the word about the incredible work that the volunteers do.
+- An interactive website developed to help spread the word about the incredible work that the volunteers do.
 The website also helps facilitate volunteers, donations, program history and allows partner agencies the opportunity to provide their clients with an up to date schedule.

 - Site schedule, outreach literature, program updates etc. are available.

-- Dixon hall provides weekly statistics reports, monthly updates and a final report for the City of Toronto.
+- Dixon Hall provides weekly statistics reports, monthly updates and a final report for the City of Toronto.